jasonsbarr/introduction-to-python/README.md

 I am only using the Python material from CS 61A, not the materials on Scheme and SQL.

+*Since the current (Spring 2020) Berkeley course is now through the whole section on Python, I may switch from 2018 to the latest materials for ease of finding resources*

 ### Textbooks

 The first textbook I'll be following is [*Introduction to Computation and Programming using Python With Application to Understanding Data, 2nd ed.*](https://mitpress.mit.edu/books/introduction-computation-and-programming-using-python-second-edition) by John V. Guttag, which is the textbook for the MIT courses [(Amazon)](https://www.amazon.com/Introduction-Computation-Programming-Using-Python-ebook/dp/B01K6F2236).
 It covers the material from the OpenCourseWare lectures in greater depth, though you can still get a lot from the video lectures if you can't afford it (or don't want to buy it).